AndrewEmad14/ITIDocs/OS/OSDay#2.md

    interrupts happens because of software
-    system call , divide by zero , accesssing restricted memory
+    system call , divide by zero , accesssing restricted memory interrupts have the highest priority than any task
 <problems with shrinking>

 1.if windows 11 close bitlocker